 For example, they recognised that Lei Jun would not enjoy as much celebrity outside of China, so they engaged Hugo Barra as Xiaomi’s brand ambassador, having him deliver product keynotes in markets like India to tremendous effect.

-Xiaomi has even built product features and marketing material around local issues, such as their unique MIUI feature to navigate India’s Interactive Voice Response systems.
+Xiaomi has even built product features and marketing material around local issues, such as its unique MIUI feature to navigate India’s Interactive Voice Response systems.